BoryaGames/CatMagick/README.md

   "sessions": {
     "secret": "p2ssw0rd!", // if your project requires sessions to authorize the user, make a secure password for encrypting them, no default
     "secureCookie": false // if your cookies should be https, defaults to true, you must disable it if you're using HTTP, or your sessions may not work
-  }
+  },
+  "captcha": {
+    "enabled": true, // do you need captcha in your website, defaults to false "provider": "recaptcha", // captcha provider - recaptcha/hcaptcha, defaults to recaptcha "siteKey": "12345", // your captcha site key, no default "secretKey": "54321" // your captcha secret key, no default }
 }
 ```